AMANISPEACE/grid-sizing-explain/README.md

 ```

 ### There is the link of the practice excercise also in the end.
 Click on the test part to test your skills on grid and ans the Quiz that I have put there.
+Go and check your Grid Knowloedge.